git push and a sigilix[bot] comment.

 pull_request.ready_for_review | A draft PR is converted to ready |

-@sigilix on a PR comment thread) fire a separate, lighter pipeline that posts a single conversational reply — not a full review.
+@sigilix on a PR comment thread) are routed by the dispatcher to a separate, lighter pipeline that posts a single conversational reply — not a full review.

 The pipeline stages